• Profile picture of Dan Lewis

 How my background makes me different from other photographers.

-___________________________From paralysis to play
+From paralysis to play

 I don’t know about you ,but I can be an over-thinker.